SidM24/Notes-Files/README.md

 ## Contributing

 I welcome contributions!
 If you'd like to contribute to Task Pulse, please fork the repository and create a pull request with your changes.

+## Test Deployment Server

+For a rough [preview](https://taskpulse24x7.netlify.app/) of the web Application